Brand Activation:

 Digital and Social Media Activations

-In a world where consumers are constantly connected to their devices, digital activations are essential.
 These can take the form of interactive social media campaigns, online contests, or even gamified experiences.
 A great example of digital activation is the use of augmented reality (AR) filters on platforms like Instagram, where users can interact with a brand in creative and entertaining ways.

 Another example is Nike’s #Breaking2 campaign, which revolved around their attempt to break the 2-hour marathon record.
 The campaign included real-time updates, videos, and social media engagement, allowing fans to feel like they were part of the experience.